Davide-sd/sympy-plot-backends/doc/source/overview.rst

 ========

-Originally, the module has been developed with SymPy in mind, however it has evolved to the point where we lambda functions can be used instead of symbolic expressions.
+Originally, the module has been developed with SymPy in mind, however it has evolved to the point where lambda functions can be used instead of symbolic expressions.

 The following code blocks shows a few examples about the capabilities of